2MC2/Descriptive-Data-Analysis/README!!.md

 # Descriptive-Data-Analysis
 Here you can find the requests of the homework with its solutions code and graphs.
 It is incentrate on the Descriptive Data Analysis.

+To open the works just click on "Homework" for the requests and on "Code wirh Solutions" for the solutions code.